Information for consumers

 Warning about possible consequences of failing to observe the obligations related to the consumer credit agreement

 If the consumer is delayed on any payment following from the consumer credit agreement, the provider has the right to charge a contractual penalty of 0.05% of the outstanding amount due for each day of the delay, while the sum of all applied contractual penalties shall not exceed the product of 0.5 multiplied by the total amount of the consumer credit, however, not more than CZK 200,000 in total.
 At the same time, the provider has the right to charge a late payment interest on the amount due at the statutory rate and to cover any purposefully expended costs incurred by the provider in connection with the consumer’s delay.
 In the event of the consumer’s delay, the provider is furthermore entitled to declare the consumer credit to be prematurely due or to withdraw from the agreement.
 However, before doing so, the provider shall call upon the consumer to pay the amount due, giving the consumer at least 30 days to execute the payment.
-If the amount due is not paid, the arranged security may be used (the financed goods may be taken away with respect to the security transfer of the property right to the same) and the debt may be exacted from the consumer through legal means, while in such a case, the consumer shall also be obliged to cover any related costs of the provider.
+If the amount due is not paid, the arranged security may be used (the financed vehicle may be taken away with respect to the security transfer of the property right to the same) and the debt may be exacted from the consumer through legal means, while in such a case, the consumer shall also be obliged to cover any related costs of the provider.

 Internal mechanism for settling complaints / claims of consumers